What is a Remote Contingent Worker? Meaning & Benefits

 3. Temporary Employees

-Workers hired for a fixed duration to handle seasonal workloads or fill in for absent staff.
+Workers hired for a fixed duration to handle seasonal workloads.

 4. Gig Workers

-Individuals performing short-term, task-based jobs through platforms like Uber, DoorDash, or Fiverr.
+Individuals performing short-term tasks through platforms like Uber, DoorDash, or Fiverr.

 5. Contract Employees